Scientists focus on bats for clues to prevent next pandemic

 “The secret is that bats have unusual immune systems, and that's related to their ability to fly,” said Raina Plowright, an epidemiologist who studies bats at Montana State University.

+To get off the ground and sustain flight requires an incredible amount of energy, with bats' metabolic rate increasing sixteen-fold, Plowright said.
+“You'd expect them to get cell damage from all that metabolic exertion,” she said.

+But that doesn't happen.
+Instead, bats are remarkably resilient, with many species living more than 30 years — highly unusual for such small mammals.

-Plowright and other bat scientists believe evolutionary tweaks that help bats recover from the stress of flying, when their metabolic rate rises sixteen-fold, also give them extra protection against pathogens.
+Plowright and other bat scientists believe evolutionary tweaks that help bats recover from the stress of flying also give them extra protection against pathogens.

+“Bats seem to have evolved a collateral benefit of flight — resistance to deal with some of the nastiest viruses known to science,” said Arinjay Banerjee, a virologist at McMaster University in Canada.

+While scientists are still untangling the mystery, two leading theories are that bats may have evolved what Banerjee called “an efficient DNA repair mechanism” or that their bodies may tightly regulate inflammation triggers and not overreact to viral infections.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login